 The Santa Clara Valley Water District, along with the cities of Mountain View and Los Altos, are working together to minimize construction impacts as much as practical and in accordance with city ordinances.

-McKelvey Park Lane Closures
+McKelvey Park Lane and Sidewalk Closures

 For your safety, please follow all traffic control and other signage around the project site.